-Robert S. Peabody Institute of Archaeology Award for Archaeology And Education
+Robert S. Peabody Institute of Archaeology Award for Archaeology and Education (Deadline Extended)

 The Robert S. Peabody Institute of Archaeology Award for Archaeology and Education recognizes excellence of individuals or institutions in using archaeological methods, theory, and/or data to enliven, enrich, and enhance other disciplines, and to foster the community of archaeology education practitioners.
 The Peabody Award will spotlight these contributions and promote teaching ideas, exercises, activities, and methods across the educational spectrum, from K-12 through higher education and including public education broadly conceived.